RuntimeError123/WHR90-2-mqtt/README.md

 ## Installation

 Make sure your EW11 is configured correctly.
-Download docker-compose.yaml and deploy with:
+Download the `docker-compose.yaml` file, update environment variables accordingly and deploy with:
 ```bash
 docker compose up -d
 ```
-Or add it as stack to Portainer / Dockge.
+Or add it as stack in Portainer or Dockge.

+## Notes
+- Docker (and Docker Compose) must be installed for the script to work
+- The script assumes that an MQTT broker is available.
+I use Eclipse Mosquitto.
+- The script supports three MQTT communication scenarios:
+  - Unencrypted traffic, plain text
+  - Encrypted, authenticated with client certificate and private key
+  - Encrypted, authenticated with username and password When using encrypted traffic, you can configure the script to allow self‑signed certificates or certificates with a mismatched hostname using the `MQTT_TLS_INSECURE` variable.
+If you have a self-signed certificate with your own CA (and your MQTT broker hostname) matches the certificate, you can trust your own CA by mapping your CA's public key in the Docker container as a volume and using the `CA_CERT` variable.
+- I noticed some interesting quirks while working on this project (20V on a 12V header, RS485 port wired differently than written in the manual), so using this script and connecting devices to your unit is completely at your own responsibility.
+Please verify your connections and use a multimeter to verify voltages before powering on.